datadotworld/data.world-lti/README.md

 ##### Canvas Docker

 1. Spin up a test instance of Canvas.
+More info about the lbjay/canvas-docker container can be found over at [DockerHub](https://hub.docker.com/r/lbjay/canvas-docker/).

 ```sh
 docker pull lbjay/canvas-docker